-Known as the city of snacks, Tainan is known for all the delicious food!
+Known as the city of snacks, Tainan is known for all its delicious food!
 Typical meals are small in portion, which is great if you want to try a lot of different food.
 Unlike the north, there is a lot of seafood option in Tainan and food tends to be sweeter (Tainan was a hub for sugar production).

 - Danzai mian – minced meat and shrimp with yellow noodle

 - Gua bao – steamed bun with pork and pickled vegetable with peanut sauce

 - Wa gui – savour rice pudding made with duck egg yolk, mushroom, pork and shrimp in a bowl

 - Shimu yu – a clear soup with milkfish, ginger and in miso paste